 Major restoration work took place 2006-2011.
 We are striving to serve the whole of the local community: offering a variety of styles of worship and working closely with local schools and to promote the arts.
 We have recently become part of the Yorkshire Turner Trail: see link.

-We are committed to being open to visitors every Thursday during term-time and are usually open 10.15 until 4 on other days, especially over the summer months.
+We are usually open via the great west doors 9.30 until 3.30, especially over the summer months.
 Please contact us if planning a special journey to avoid disappointment, as events (funerals etc.) sometimes mean that the minster is unavailable for visitors.
 The exterior of the ruined east end (English Heritage) is viewable at any reasonable time.

 You are seeing this message instead because your browser has not loaded the program code to produce the map.